victorhorowitz/python-scripts/README.md

 # python_scripts
-Variety of python scripts for ethical hacking purposes
+- variety of python scripts for ethical hacking purposes